 This worldview can also be describe as liberalism.

-The Capitalism System
+The Capitalist System

 Capitalism as a political system uses the power of wealth to apply pressure to governments to implement policies that are beneficial to the rich.
 They also spread propaganda that is favourable to them and their interests.
 Capitalists spend millions to lobby governments so they can control media institutions and this gives them significant influences over politics.
 Gilbert describes how we live in a ‘plutocracy’ – a society ruled by the rich.

-Gilbert states that we need to be careful to not assume that capitalism or capitalist society is a, “totally integrated and self-enclosed system, which subsumes every element of contemporary life.”
+Gilbert states that we need to be careful to not assume that capitalism or capitalist society is a “totally integrated and self-enclosed system, which subsumes every element of contemporary life.”
 Capitalism does have some effect on all of social life and blocks the achievement of many social goals, but there are many things happening that are not capitalist.
 This gives those in opposition to capitalism, opportunities to explore alternatives and challenge capitalism.

 Capitalism can be described as an “abstract system – a kind of impersonal machine that just keeps going without anybody being in charge of it.”
 Gilbert explains that this is true to a point: “it is a system that would not exist without the continued efforts of capitalists to make themselves wealthy at everyone else’s expense.”
 New, successful capitalists, like CEO of Amazon Jeff Bezos, find ways to change how the capitalist game is played so capitalism can be extended into more parts of social life – through Amazon we can order almost anything to be delivered to our home and Amazon records all our information and preferences.